flancia-coop/doc.anagora.org/social-coop-cwg.md

 M: Especially as we're bringing on more mods, worth clarifying.
 H: When I joined ~18 months ago, moderation was a lot more casual.
 People named for the week, maybe they were busy, not a lot of people on the team.
 So really normal that someone else had taken care of report.
 "Does that mean I did a bad job" -- feedback was, somebody was logged in, just did it.
 "I'm on the team and would help alleviate the load."
 For new folks: become more confident as folks are handling reports.
 Are we taking something away from new mods?
+C: Definitely did feel weird for 3 reasons:
+1. Felt like a bit of a scam during some on-call shifts where I got beaten to every single decision!
+But separate role: "on-call" is backstop establishing maximum response time.
+2. Some

+H: My experience, everyone has always been open to discussing decisions.
+Never had a situation where someone is trying to beat you into an opinion.
+Always benefits me to hear a different opinion.

+S: Agreed with everything just said.
+And H's suggestion, might be helpful for newer people to take on moderating tasks, especially the eas

 #### prep for March hackathon